Are you looking for the best call to action examples that will inspire your customers to take action?

 20. Amy Porterfield

-Our last example is from Amy Porterfield, a marketing coach with loads of courses, podcasts, blogs, and just about any other kind of content you can imagine.
+Our last call to action example is from Amy Porterfield, a marketing coach with loads of courses, podcasts, blogs, and just about any other kind of content you can imagine.

 Putting it All Together

 We’ve covered a whole lot of ground today.
-But before wrapping up, we thought it was important to remind you that a perfect call to action is only part of the equation.
+Before wrapping up, we wanted to remind you that a perfect call to action is only part of the equation.
 In other words, no call to action will ever work if it’s the only thing people see.

 So, to have the whole package, you need to work on a few different aspects of your site: